 Introduction 3-6

 The countdown 4

 The role of standards 5

 Defining carbon neutrality 5

 Introduction to ISO 14068-1 5

 Understanding the scope of carbon neutrality 6

 Strategy design 7-10

 Getting decisive 8

 Trust, transparency, and the pitfall of greenwash 9

 Benefits of carbon neutrality at the organizational level 9

 Working backwards, moving forwards 10

 Stakeholder management 11-12

 Getting practical about carbon neutrality 13-18

 Greenhouse Gas Management 14

 Discover the standards to manage GHG 14

 Introduction to ISO 14064-1 14

 Introduction to ISO 14064-2 15

 Decarbonization 16

 Circularity 17

 Offsetting 18

 Regulations 19-20

 Think local.
 Think global.
 20

 Keeping pace with regulatory change 20

-Digital transformation 21-22 1
+Digital transformation 21-22 -

-The digital transformation of the built environment 22
+The digital transformation of the built environment 22 1

-Introduction to PAS 2080 22
+Introduction to PAS 2080 22 71

-A carbon neutral future 23
+A carbon neutral future 23 2

 About BSI 25

--

-4

-- 9

-- VA

-The state of the s
+1

+100

+5